Chaos of Particle Motion near the Black Hole with Quasi-topological Electromagnetism: Geodesic motion of neutral particles

 \eea

-\\ As shown in \mpref{fRN}, there are some interesting phenomena.
-For massive particles, in the region near the event horizon, the closer to the horizon, the closer $\lambda_{mp}$ approaches $\lambda_{ph}$.
-The reason maybe because the speed of the massive particle approaches the speed of light.
-For photons outside the event horizon, there is always \bea \lambda_{ph} \geq 2\lambda_s . \eea This concides with $\lambda_{OTOC} \geq 2\lambda_{chaos}$ \cite{Xu2020DoesSE} similar as the formula about chaos.
-Considering the relationship between null geodesic and shock wave, we speculate that there may be some relationship between these two formulas, or even equivalent. \\ To study the property of \meqref{f2c}, we perform the same calculation for the black holes given by \meqref{case1} and \meqref{case2}.
-From \mpref{fcase1} and \mpref{fcase2-3}, we can see that $\lambda_{ph} \geq 2\lambda_s$.
-But we can see that $\lambda_{ph} \geq 2\lambda_s$ from \mpref{fcase2-1} and \mpref{fcase2-2}.
-We think the reason is that the metric function $f(r)$ is not monotonically increasing outside the horizon, and we could understand the potential relationship between $\lambda_{ph} \geq 2\lambda_s$ and $\lambda_{OTOC} \geq 2\lambda_{chaos}$ by studying more examples.
+\\ In \mpref{fRN}, we show the relationship between $\lambda_{mp}$, $\lambda_{ph}$ and $\lambda_{ph}$ in RN black hole and the metric function of RN black hole.
+There are some interesting phenomena in particle motion near RN black hole.
+For massive particles, in the region near the horizon, the closer to the horizon, the closer $\lambda_{mp}$ approaches $\lambda_{ph}$.
+The reason may be the speed of the massive particle approaches the speed of light.
+For photon which is radial falling into the RN black hole, there is always \bea \lambda_{ph} \geq 2\lambda_s . \eea It is similar to $\lambda_{OTOC} \geq 2\lambda_{chaos}$, which is a formula about chaos \cite{Xu2020DoesSE}.
+Considering the relationship between null geodesic and shock waves, we speculate that there may be some relationship between these two formulas, or even equivalent. \\ To study the property of \meqref{f2c}, we perform the same calculation for the black holes given by \meqref{case1} and \meqref{case2} and show the results in Figure \ref{fcase1}--\ref{fcase2-3}.
+From \mpref{fcase1} and \mpref{fcase2-3}, there is always $\lambda_{ph} \geq 2\lambda_s$.
+But it's not in \mpref{fcase2-1} and \mpref{fcase2-2}.
+We think the reason is that the metric function $f(r)$ is not monotonically increasing outside the horizon, and we could understand the relationship between $\lambda_{ph} \geq 2\lambda_s$ and $\lambda_{OTOC} \geq 2\lambda_{chaos}$ by studying more examples.